kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

 ![kubestellar-syncer deploy](images/kubestellar-syncer-deploy.png)

-After this, Edge-mc will put the following in the mailbox workspace.
+After this, KubeStellar will put the following in the mailbox workspace.
 - Workload objects (both denatured one and not-denatured one)
 - SyncerConfig CR